AlexZeitler/alexzeitler.github.com/source/_posts/2012-01-12-hello-from-a-new-world.markdown

 To have that technology stack available just in time (and sadly often long before being available on the Windows stack) for my [daily work](http://pdmlab.com), I decided to step out of the comfort zone / think outside the box (name it whatever you want) and use both platforms on a daily basis also.
 ##What to expect?
-As I'm pretty new to both OS X and Linux, I'll post about my experiences during my way to the "x world" (not least as a documentation for myself if I forgot about something I already solved).
+As I'm pretty new to both OS X and Linux (read: Ubuntu), I'll post about my experiences during my way to the "x world" (not least as a documentation for myself if I forgot about something I already solved).

 That means I'll document which languages, tools and frameworks I'll use, what I (dis)like on the "new" platforms etc.